 By Jessica El Hefyan

-Although Frieze is capturing all the attention in these days, there’s a lot more to see while you’re in the big apple!
+Although Frieze New York is capturing all the attention in these days, there’s a lot more to see while you’re in the big apple!
 Here’s a to see list of the top 5 exhibitions selected by me

 DAVID BOWIE IS: Know before you go.

 : BROOKLYN MUSEUM, 200 Eastern Parkway Brooklyn, NY 11238

 : Open Daily 11am-6pm through July 15, 2018.

 Photograph from the album cover shoot for Aladdin Sane , 1973.
 Photograph by Brian Duffy